leanneholmes/cardcrafter/README.md

 <!-- CONTACT -->
 ## Challenges

 I had to trim a few features from the application because of schedule constraints.
 I ran into many problems implementing the authentication and CRUD operations with Firebase.
-I have not worked with it in over a couple of years, and there have been significant changes to the syntax with limited examples online.
+It was tough to find examples online as much of it was written with outdated syntax.

 I also had several issues creating my build files.
 I was unable to host on Vercel and Netlify, and eventually had to host on Firebase.